KrispyTech/airneis/docs/coding-practices.md

 )
 ```

 - If there are more than 2 possibilities of a result, use a switch case.
-Default
+Having a default value is also recommended if you're awaiting a default task.

 ```go
 switch song.Name {